 The Board finds that the Complainant's arguments based on equity fail for reasons similar to those noted in issue #1 and for the following.
-The Board is satisfied that not only are the Complainant's equity comparables difficult to compare to the subject, but the Respondent's equity comparables are more detailed and appear to support the assessed value of \$87 per SF.
+The Board is satisfied that not only do the Complainant's equity comparables appear dissimilar to the subject, but the Respondent's equity comparables are more detailed and appear to support the assessed value.

-That said, and in the Board's view, the Complainant failed to effectively relate each of his equity comparables to the subject in terms of their comparability and support for the Complainant's desired value of \$68 per SF.
-Instead, they appeared to demonstrate a much higher value of \$75 per SF.
+That said, and in the Board's view, the Complainant failed to effectively relate each of his equity comparables to the subject in terms of their comparability and support for the Complainant's desired value of \$68.30 per SF.
+Instead, they appeared to demonstrate a much higher value of \$74 and \$75 per SF.
+Moreover, the Complainant was unable to more precisely define an equitable value based on analysis of his data, instead offering a range of values from \$9,857,000 to \$11,039,000 based on the \$75 to \$85 per SF.
 The Board found this position to be conflicting and unhelpful.